Metal Search

 What Is Galvanic Corrosion at the Electrochemical Level?

-At the most basic level, galvanic corrosion occurs due to an electrical circuit being created between two dissimilar metals thanks to the presence of an electrolyte.
 An electrolyte is simply a negative or positive ion in a solution that creates an electrically conductive path that conducts a charge through the movement of ions.
-This allows the more reactive of the two metals to dissolve into the electrolyte, leading to dissimilar metal corrosion.
+This allows the more active metal of the two metals to dissolve into the electrolyte, leading to severe galvanic corrosion.

 However, unlike anodizing, which encourages the formation of protective oxides on the metal surface, galvanic corrosion simply dissolves metal ions into the electrolyte bath.
 The movement of the ions prevents the build-up of an electric charge that would bring the reaction to a halt, forming galvanic corrosion cells.